juhp/declarative-gtk-tutorial/slides.md

 - Play with <https://can-lehmann.github.io/owlkettle/README.html>
   and <https://relm4.org/book/stable/>

-Many other reactive/declarative options also exist, but in this tutorial talk I focused on the purest kinds.
+Many other interesting reactive/declarative projects in development, but in this tutorial talk I tried to focus on the purest kinds.

 Checkout also: